 In conversation with JONATHAN HEPFER (Nice, France - 2011)

-During their last year at the conservatory, Jean-Pierre Drouet was my classmate, alongside Jean-Claude Casadessus, who now conducts the orchestra of Lille.
-But before he was a conductor, he was a percussionist and timpanist, heavily involved in contemporary music.
-And also in that year was a great friend of mine who organized the beginning of the group Les Percussions de Strasbourg.
-Jean Battigne.
-Diego Masson was a very good friend with Jean-Pierre Drouet.
-He lives in Toulon these days, and we speak on the telephone from time to time.
+I had several fantastic colleagues when I was studying at the conservatoire.
+Jean-Pierre Drouet was my classmate, along with Jean-Claude Casadessus, who now conducts the orchestra of Lille.
+Both of them were a few years ahead of me at the conservatoire.
+Not very many people know this, but before he was a conductor, Casadessus was a percussionist and timpanist, heavily involved in contemporary music.
+Also in that year was a great friend of mine who organized the beginning of the group Les Percussions de Strasbourg named Jean Battigne.
+And then there was Diego Masson, who was a very good friend of Jean-Pierre Drouet's.
+Masson lives in Toulon these days, and we speak on the telephone from time to time.

-At the conservatory (CNSM de Paris), we learned to play classical music, but we always played pieces too academically.
-We had to learn this music in this way only in order to pass our examinations and earn our prizes.
-And the conservatory was not bad for that, because one was obliged to play snare drum, timpani, and the rest of the instruments fantastically, and in the end, we could play our instruments very well.
+At the conservatoire, we learned to play classical music, but from my point of view, we always played pieces too academically.
+We had to learn this music in this way in order to pass our examinations and earn our prizes.
+And the conservatory was not bad for learning this type of subject matter; one was obliged to play snare drum, timpani, and all of the rest of the percussion instruments brilliantly.
 We had excellent teachers for that.

 But at that moment – and I think that Jean-Pierre Drouet felt the same way – I wanted to play solo percussion.
 Maybe I was mad, but I had an ambition to become a soloist on my instrument.
 The problem was that I had no music to play.
 In the conservatory, I learned the six suites for cello of Jean-Sebastian Bach, arranging them for vibraphone, because we had more vibraphones at that moment than marimbaphones.
 Today, obviously it’s the contrary, and it’s better to play those pieces on the marimbaphone.

 But some of the compositions were fantastic.
-For example, in this studio, I played Atrées by Iannis Xenakis for the first time.
+For example, it was in this studio that I played Atrées by Iannis Xenakis for the first time.
 And like that, I came to know Xenakis.
 It was around '62 or '63 maybe, I don’t remember exactly.

-Ouais – wow is right!
-Bernard Parmegiani was another.
-Many composers like that.
+Ouais!
+Wow is right!
 And which percussionists do I see playing these concerts?
 Jean-Pierre Drouet, Diego Masson and Jean-Claude Casadessus!
 (Laughter) We hadn’t learned yet how to play contemporary music.
 Each one of us was just beginning to figure everything out.
 We all had plenty of work to do.

-I found a way, and I learned my craft well, because twelve or fourteen years after all of this began, I played Psappha with this same technique – but with four mallets, of course!
+Through a great deal of persistence, I found a way forward with this music, and I learned my craft well, because twelve or fourteen years after all of this began, I played Psappha with this same technique that I developed in these earlier year – but with four mallets, of course!
 During the early '60s, it wasn’t yet normal to play with four mallets.

-I once heard Pierre Boulez say that the xylorimba and vibraphone players in the earliest performances of Le Marteau sans maître (1955) played those parts with two mallets.
-The interviewer asked him how on Earth they were able to manage that, and Boulez smiled and said, "they tried very hard."
-(Laughter) You also played Le Marteau Sans Maître in those early days.
+You know, I once heard Boulez say that the xylorimba and vibraphone players in the earliest performances of Le Marteau sans maître (1955) played those parts with two mallets, rather than four, as is de rigueur these days.
+You also played Le Marteau Sans Maître in those early days, right?

 Oui.
 With Boulez conducting.
-But I played the part of the four bongos.
+But I played the part of the four bongos, not the xylorimba or vibraphone parts.

 Ah!
-That's the part I played as well!
+What a coincidence!
+That's the part I played a few years ago as well!
 And even with Boulez conducting!

-And I tuned the bongos in a specific way because he wanted them to be very close to each other in terms of pitch – the difference between the lowest and highest bongo should only be a whole step.
+Ah!
+Wonderful!
+You know, I tuned the bongos in a specific way because he wanted them to be very close to each other in terms of pitch – the difference between the lowest and highest bongo should only be a whole step.
 Did you know that?
-Boulez is still a good friend of mine.
-(Add footnote here)

 Once upon a time during that era, Diego Masson created a percussion quartet with Jean-Pierre Drouet, Jean-Claude Casadessus and myself.
-We only gave one concert!
+It was an excellent group, but we only gave one concert!
 (Laughter) It was impossible to continue the quartet because of course we were all so busy with all of these projects individually.

 During those years, Jean-Pierre Drouet and I became very good friends.
 We probably played the Sonata of Bartók six hundred times.
 We played many tours of this piece with Katia and Marielle Labèque.

 But, ultimately, Jean-Pierre and I chose different paths.
-And he spoke with you before about his own artistic direction, but he was always supportive of me, and told me that I should take the way of becoming a soloist.
+You mentioned that he spoke with you before about his own artistic direction, but he was always supportive of me, and told me emphatically that I should take the way of becoming a soloist.

-As I told you before, I always wanted to play solo, but what did I have to play at that time?
+As I told you before, I always wanted to play as a soloist, but what existed for a percussionist to play at that time?
 Nothing.
-If I want to be a soloist, I can of course play timpani on the ninth symphony of Beethoven.
+Of course, I could play timpani on the ninth symphony of Beethoven.
 Yes, okay.
 But only with eighty musicians, chorus and so on.
-And I don’t know, maybe I was mad, but I wanted to play alone.
-And I had fantastic luck, because of the founding of the G.R.M. and all of our attempts to create new things.
-We tried things.

 I remember that Jean-Pierre Drouet helped me to work through the piece.
 I would listen to the recording and think that I was playing the same thing as Caskel.
 And Drouet would listen and say, "no, it’s not quite the same.
 Look, it’s different there.
 And it’s different there."
 So I kept working, and finally, with Jean-Pierre's help, I managed to get it right.
 And so I played the version of Caskel with the ballet – myself surrounded by twelve dancers – and it was a fantastic success!
 And so I entered the opera first as a percussionist and six months after, I became the first soloist on timpani.
 It is a wonderful memory.